wo3kie/server/README.md

     - chat - server for chatting
     - client_console - line based client, use it together with: chat, echo
     - echo - simple server for echo
-- ext - contains extensions for a server
+- plugin - contains plugins for a server
     - broadcast - send a message for everyone
     - log - print a message on server's console
     - state - make data in server shared between all connections
     - unicast - initially set an id for a connection and then sent a message to a connection identifying it by id
+- tutorial - documentation
-- tutorial - an example how to create a server
+    - server - tutotial how to create your server
+    - plugin - tutorial how to extend server's functionality